DIY abortions: What's been happening?

 Dave Borlase of Intercessors for Britain:

-Next up was Dave Borlase with a talk rich in aptly chosen and ably handled scriptures, showing us the need for repentance on the part of the UK Church.
+Dave Borlase, with a talk rich in aptly chosen and ably handled scriptures, showing us the need for repentance on the part of the UK Church.

 Dave showed us the seriousness biblically of the shedding of innocent blood and the impact it has on the standing of God’s people when it happens in their midst.
 We also learned about the significance of sins of omission, how we’ve not been a voice for the voiceless, and our corporate responsibility to confess our sins and reform our ways together before God.